martrik/Mono/README.md

 # Mono
-Tamagotchi inspired game for Watch
+Tamagotchi inspired game for Watch coded in Swift.